dira/Map-regions-tools/README.md

 ## Run the project

 You need a local web server to run the project.
 I already had PHP on my machine, so I ran
-    > php -S localhost:8080
+    Map-regions-tools$ cd web
-in the project folder, and saw the results in the browser at [localhost:8080](http://localhost:8080/)
+    Map-regions-tools$ php -S localhost:8080 in the `web` subfolder, and saw the results in the browser at [localhost:8080](http://localhost:8080/)

 ## Status